magnomgp/magnomgp.github.io/_posts/2023-08-05-from-implementation-to-audit-navigating-SOX-compliance.md

 Change-based and due date alerts can be set up to utilize business events, serving as a mechanism to notify or activate external applications and systems.

+## Electronic reporting
+You can utilize electronic reporting to generate the necessary SOX reports without needing to involve development.
+The setup can be managed by a super user, and you don't need a developer for configuration.
+Instead of dealing with code, you configure formats, making it faster and easier to create and adjust formats for electronic documents.

+ER currently supports the TEXT, XML, JSON, PDF, Microsoft Word, Microsoft Excel, and OPENXML worksheet formats.

 **Even though they're built-in features, they need setup.
 Don't wait for audits – consider SOX requirements right from the start of implementation.**

 **Gathering solid requirements sets the stage for a successful implementation journey.**